rawatraghav/BellState_Generator/README.md

 - Compare the results for different numbers of measurements: 1, 10, 100, 1000.

 **Requirements met**
-- Ideal circuit involving just one RY and CNOT gate each. :D
+- Ideal circuit involves just one RY and CNOT gate each. :D
-- The code has parameters, 'shots' and 'theta', initially being equal to 0 or randomly chosen.
+- Code has parameters, 'shots' and 'theta', initially being equal to 0 or randomly chosen.
-- The ideal values of parameter 'theta' have been obtained using both Gradient descent and Nesterov Accelerated Gradient, followed by a performance comparison.
+- Ideal values of parameter 'theta' obtained using both Gradient descent and Nesterov Accelerated Gradient, followed by a performance comparison.
-- Simulations must be done with sampling - i.e. a limited number of measurements per iteration and noise.
 - Results of the optimizer have been compared for four different amounts of measurements: 1, 10, 100, 1000.

 ---